Political positions of Theodore Roosevelt: Immigration policy

+Minorities and Civil Rights

 On August 13 and 14, 1906, Brownsville, Texas was the site of the Brownsville affair.
 Racial tensions were high between white townsfolk and black infantrymen stationed at Fort Brown.
 On the night of August 13, one white bartender was killed and a white police officer was wounded by rifle shots in the street.
 Townsfolk, including the mayor, accused the infantrymen of the murders.
 The soldiers kept silent and refused a direct order to tell what happened.
 Roosevelt dishonorably discharged the entire 167-member regiment due to their "conspiracy of silence".
 Further investigations in the 1970s found that the black infantrymen were not at fault for the shooting and the Nixon administration reversed all of the dishonorable discharges.

 On the other hand, Roosevelt felt that equality for the black race would come through progress from one generation to the next.
 For this, he was lauded by liberal whites and was received as the usher of a new era in the black community.
 William McGill, a black preacher in Tennessee, wrote: "The administration of President Roosevelt is to the Negro what the heart is to the body.
 It has pumped lifeblood into every artery of the Negro in this country".
 Pope Leo XIII remarked approvingly of Roosevelt's determination "to seek equality of treatment of all the races".

 Roosevelt wrote to a friend regarding the difficult issue of race relations, "I have not been able to think out any solution of the terrible problem offered by the presence of the Negro on this continent, but of one thing I am sure, and that is that inasmuch as he is here and can neither be killed nor driven away, the only wise and honorable and Christian thing to do is to treat each black man and each white man strictly on his merits as a man, giving him no more and no less than he shows himself worthy to have".
 Additionally, Roosevelt risked outrage (and perhaps physical harm) while speaking to a heavily armed crowd in Butte, Montana during his 1903 Western tour: "I fought beside colored troops at Santiago [Cuba], and I hold that if a man is good enough to be put up and shot at then he is good enough for me to do what I can to get him a square deal".